 Dr John-Sebastian Eden is a Research Scientist in Bioinformatics and Genomics at the Westmead Institute for Medical Research and Senior Research Fellow in the Sydney Medical School.
 Previously, he was an NHMRC Early Career Fellow working with Prof Eddie Holmes at the University of Sydney.
 His research uses pathogen genomics and phylodynamics to better understand the sources and mechanisms of how pathogens emerge, spread and evolve in populations.
 Recent work includes the development of novel assays for sequencing individual HIV proviruses to explore the latent reservoir and the application of “meta-transcriptomics” to pathogen discovery in both human and wildlife disease investigations.

-Andrew Lonie is Director of Melbourne Bioinformatics and an associate professor at the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne, where he coordinates the MSc (Bioinformatics).
+Andrew Lonie is Director of Melbourne Bioinformatics, Director of EMBL Australia Bioinformatics Resource, and an associate professor at the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne, where he coordinates the MSc (Bioinformatics).
 Andrew directs a group of bioinformaticians, computational biologists and HPC specialists to collaborate with and support life sciences researchers in a variety of research projects within the Parkville research precinct and across Australia.

 Dr Christopher Harris is a Senior Supercomputing Specialist at the Pawsey Supercomputing Centre.
 He provides assistance and expertise to researchers, enabling computational workflows to make effective use of Australia’s national petascale HPC facilities.

 Dr Ben Evans is the Associate Director, Research Engagements and Initiatives, NCI.
 He is an expert in HPC, data management and software development.
 For the last several years he has particularly focused on national priority areas of research at NCI: weather, climate, earth systems, environmental sciences and geophysics.